-Since the beginning of the pandemic this gallery space became free artist studios.
+Since the beginning of the pandemic, this gallery space became free artist studios.
 This experiment grew a new program co-programmed by AKA and PAVED; Community Studios.
-Throughout the year the public will be invited to Open Studios, performances, drop-ins, and special events.
+As a part of this program, the public is often invited to 0pen studios, performances, drop-ins, and special events.

 Biofeedback Collective resides and practices on Treaty 6 Territory in Saskatoon, Saskatchewan.
 The collective’s three members, Kelsey Ford, Lauren Warrington, and Emily Zdunich are all recent graduates from the University of Saskatchewan.
 Between them, they explore a range of mediums including painting, drawing, sculpture, printmaking, virtual and augmented reality.
 What unites them as a collective is an overarching interest in conceptual and responsive approaches to art making.
 The collective is focused on creating relational and feedback-based programming for underrepresented and emerging artists.
 Biofeedback recognizes the long history of colonialism in Canada and our own positionality in different places and spaces within this context.
 And together, the collective is interested in exploring how we relate to one another, our bodies, the places in which we inhabit, and how our unique histories and ancestries come together.

 Chelsea Brant (she/her) is an Emerging Multidisciplinary Artist and Independent Curator and a recent MFA graduate from the University of Saskatchewan.
 Chelsea completed her undergraduate degree at the University of Guelph and has since worked for several arts organizations within administrative roles, curatorial assistantships as well as programming coordination positions.
 Her work has been exhibited locally, nationally, and internationally with her most recent MFA Thesis Exhibition presented at The Gallery at Art Placement in Saskatoon, SK.